-1 Astivities that are lload Only Internally to the Application Must be Cat Driveto (De autire d) 1.
-Activities that are Used Only Internally to the Application Must be Set Private (Required) 2.
+1. Activities that are Used Only Internally to the Application Must be Set Private (Required) 2.
 Do Not Specify taskAffinity (Required) 3.
 Do Not Specify launchMode (Required) 4.
 Do Not Set the FLAG_ACTIVITY_NEW_TASK Flag for Intents that Start an Activity (Required) 5.
 Handling the Received Intent Carefully and Securely (Required) 6.
 Use an In-house Defined Signature Permission after Verifying that it is Defined by an In-House Application (Required) 7.
-7. When Returning a Result, Pay Attention to the Possibility of Information Leakage of that Result from the Destination Application (Required) 8.
+When Returning a Result, Pay Attention to the Possibility of Information Leakage of that Result from the Destination Application (Required) 8.
 Use the explicit Intents if the destination Activity is predetermined.
 (Required) 9.
-Handle the Returned Data from a Requested Activity Carefully and Securely (Required) 10. .
-Verify the Destination Activity if Linking with Another Company's Application (Required) 11. .
-When Providing an Asset Secondhand, the Asset should be Protected with the Sa ame Level of Protection (Required) 12. .
-Sending Sensitive Information Should Be Limited as much as possible (Reco ommended)
+Handle the Returned Data from a Requested Activity Carefully and Securely (Required) 10.
+Verify the Destination Activity if Linking with Another Company's Application (Required) 11.
+11. When Providing an Asset Secondhand, the Asset should be Protected with the Same Level of Protection (Required) 12.
+12. Sending Sensitive Information Should Be Limited as much as possible (Recommended)